Bronya-Rand/DDLC-OSTPlayer/README.md

 ## What does this version improve on?

 1. Ability to play MP3, OGG, WAV and OPUS files with metadata!
    > Some players will export music files differently than normal.
 Make sure your tracks are exported properly using your music player or Audacity.
 2. Improved music player aesthetic.
 3. Dynamic title and font size changes (sort of) and cover art scaling.
 4. Sideload songs from your playlist to be played with the mod's tracks.
-5. RPA/APK Playback and Metadata Support
+5. RPA/APK Playback and Metadata Support!
-   > You will need to enable Developer Mode in order to make the metadata of songs in the track RPA folder generate for distribution.
 6. Improved fonts for some languages.
 See a example [here.](assets/screenshot0006.png)

    > Due to languages and font character limits, the fonts in DDLC OST-Player will not cover all languages.
 Riffic-Bold will have to be downloaded separately to comply with the FontSpring license.

 7. Android Support!

 ## What do I need to run this?